Droogans/unmaintainable-code/README.md

 *++b ? (*++b + *(b-1)) : 0
 ```

 are not defined by the language spec.
 Every compiler is free to evaluate in a different order.
 This makes them doubly deadly.
-Similarly, take advantage of the complex tokenising rules of C and Java by removing all spaces.
+Similarly, take advantage of the complex tokenizing rules of C and Java by removing all spaces.

 #### Early Returns